stoeps13/hclds-keycloak/docs/integration/ds-integration/cnx-integration.md

 Click on the **New..** button to create a new interceptor with the **Interceptor class name** `com.ibm.ws.security.oidc.client.RelyingParty`.

+>[!NOTE]
-**Note**: If the interceptor already exists, just click on it to access the configuration properties instead of creating it again.
+> If the interceptor already exists, just click on it to access the configuration properties instead of creating it again.

 **Prepare the following variables:**
 - `IDP_HOSTNAME`: Hostname of your keycloak server